 op-challenger is updated and configured to support Kona games.

-Include cannon-kona in trace types:op-challenger Docker image, set the kona-host binary path:kona-host from the same release as the configured cannon-kona prestate.For node operators: hard fork preparation
+Include cannon-kona in trace types:op-challenger Docker image, set the kona-host binary path:kona-host from the same release as the configured cannon-kona prestate.Execute the L1 Contract Upgrade

-- EIP-7825 transaction gas limit (Osaka on L2): L2 transactions are now subject to a per-transaction gas limit.
+- EIP-7825 transaction gas limit (Osaka on L2): L2 transactions are now subject to a per-transaction gas limit of 2^24 = 16,777,216 gas.
 If your application submits transactions with very high gas limits, verify they remain within the new threshold.
 Deposit transactions are exempt.
 Most applications will not be affected.

 L2ToL1MessagePasser,L2CrossDomainMessenger,L2StandardBridge), review the changelog for new functions or behavior changes. - Withdrawal proving: the respected game type changes from